This is the featured image of the Simple Way For De-Essing Your Vocals blog article.

 De-essing 101

-De-essing is any technique intended to reduce or eliminate the excessive prominence of sibilant consonants, such as the sounds normally represented in English by “s”, “z”, “ch”, “j” and “sh”, in recordings of the human voice.
+De-essing is any technique intended to reduce or eliminate the excessive prominence of sibilant consonants, such as the sounds normally represented in English by "s", "z", "ch", "j" and "sh", in recordings of the human voice.
 Sibilance lies in frequencies anywhere between 2–10 kHz, depending on the individual voice.
 This is, therefore, an important process in polishing your vocals and setting them in your mix.
-We need some of the sibilance to be able to understand the lyrics and the content of the vocal, but we don’t want an overabundance of that.
-This is because, especially in low volumes, those non-musical sounds can poke thru mix and be very distractive.
+We need some of the sibilance to be able to understand the lyrics and the content of the vocal, but we don't want an overabundance of that.
+This is because, especially in low volumes, those non-musical sounds can poke through the mix and be very distractive.
+From the abundance of de-essing tools out there, we have stumbled upon one that seems to be pretty easy to work with.
+The name of this plugin is Sibilance by Waves Audio.

-Let’s start
+Let's Start

 So, here is a short loop previously prepared in our SoundBridge: DAW which contains all the essential elements of the full track including the vocals.
 Let's start by placing an instance of Sibilance on the vocal track and get to know its functions and possibilities.